Facebook

 The Iconic Tonsfeldt Round Barn

 Built in 1918 by H.A.
-Tonsfeldt, the barn originally sat on the wast side of Le Mars, where it was home to Tonsfeldt's purebred cattle.
+Tonsfeldt, the barn originally sat on the west side of Le Mars, where it was home to Tonsfeldt's purebred cattle.
 Among the acclaimed cattle was his prized Polled Hereford bull, Ito's Perfection.

 In 1981, the Leonard, Marvin and Roman Langel families donated the barn to the Plymouth County Fairboard.
 In September of that year, sufficient funds had been secured to repair and move the barn to the Pioneer Village, located on the Plymouth County Fair grounds.